Elisabeth Carlisle-Hollenbeck

-Elisabeth Carlisle-Hollenbeck is an American singer-songwriter, musician, music educator, and music education advocate born (May 5, 1963) in Santa Cruz, California to parent's, Joseph and Barbara (née Ruppel) Carlisle.
+Elisabeth Carlisle-Hollenbeck is an American singer-songwriter, musician, music educator, and music education advocate born (May 5, 1963) in Santa Cruz, California.

+Early life and education

+Carlisle-Hollenbeck was born to her parents, Joseph and Barbara (née Ruppel) Carlisle.
 Her father, of Norwegian descent, worked as an electrical engineer at Lockheed and her mother, of German descent, owned and operated a day care center.

-Early life and education

 Carlisle-Hollenbeck began playing the piano at five years old and the guitar at eight years old.
 She began writing songs and performing as early as elementary school.
 She is one of seven siblings.
 Her mother required that each of her children take music lessons, both privately and at school.
 Carlisle-Hollenbeck later took up playing the clarinet and marched in the high school marching band at San Lorenzo Valley High School.
 At UCSB she was classically trained as a vocalist receiving a Bachelor in Arts degree in music.
 She then moved to Los Angeles at 23 years old to pursue a career as a professional musician.

 Carlisle-Hollenbeck attended the University of California, Santa Barbara where she earned a Bachelor of Arts degree in music with an emphasis on vocal performance.
 She earned a Master of Arts degree in teaching with honors in 2007 at Bethany University in Scotts Valley, California.
 She holds two teaching credentials; State of California Teaching Credential - Single Subject Music and California Career Technical Education (CTE) in Arts, Media, and Entertainment.